tams101/tams101/README.md

 ### Hi there 👋 I'm Simon

-* I've recently graduated from the Northcoders Software Engineering bootcamp
+* I've recently graduated from the Northcoders Software Engineering bootcamp where I learnt to build full-stack applications using the PERN stack.
-* Specialise in the PERN stack
 * Check out my [portfolio](https://simontam.netlify.app)